HaidarAliN/E-learning-Hub-backend/README.md

 - [Laravel] - A web application framework with expressive, elegant syntax.
 - [JWT] - For authentication using JSON Web Tokens
-- [Firebase] - Used for push notifcations
+- [Firebase] - Used for push notifications
 - [React WebApp] - The frontend of the website.

 ## Installation

-Installcomposer on your machine using the following link: <br />
+Install composer on your machine using the following link: <br />
 <a href="https://getcomposer.org/download/">Composer download</a>

 Clone the repository: